thecraic/serverless-job-scheduler/README.md

 # Serverless Job Scheduler

 The Serverless Job Scheduler is a prototype ad-hoc job scheduler that shows how Amazon Cloudwatch, Lambda, Fargate and SNS can be used to implement a cost-effective scalable, event driven job scheduler.

-Jobs are tasks that may take longer than 15 minutes to run (Lambda max execution time) - and are implemented as a docker container execution.
+Sometimes jobs take longer than 15 minutes to run (Lambda max execution time).
+In these cases it makes sense to run the job as an ECS (Elastic Container Service) fargate task.

 This example is easy to deploy and uses AWS CloudFormation to automatically provision and configure the necessary AWS services.

 ![architecture diagram](/images/architecture.png)